Jearny58/Jearny58.github.io/_posts/2019-07-05-capstone-chronicles-july-6-2019.md

 ---
 layout: post
 published: false
-title: 'Capstone Chronicles: July 6, 2019'
+title: 'Capstone Chronicles: July 5, 2019'
+date: '2019-07-05'
 ---
 Getting a little bit of a late start to this today, but there has been a minor breakthrough of sorts.

 One of the entries into the CheXpert competition has made their code available via GitHub, and it primarily served as a tutorial.
 I walked through it, step-by-step, in my own Jupyter Notebook to see if I got similar results.
 After a few tweaks (the data wasn't loading correctly), I was able to get everything up and running.
 To my surprise, the results were near-identical, and were better than anything I'd got up to this point!